hspray: Multivariate polynomials and fractions of multivariate polynomials.

 Other features

-Other features offered by the package include: resultant and subresultants of two polynomials, and greatest common divisor of two polynomials with coefficients in a field.
+Other features offered by the package include: resultant and subresultants of two polynomials, Sturm-Habicht sequence of a polynomial, number of real roots of a univariate polynomial, and greatest common divisor of two polynomials with coefficients in a field.